-And that Big Clock never takes a break, either: 24/7, it's just tick, tick, tick.
+And his Big Clock never takes a break, either: 24/7, it's just tick, tick, tick.
 Which means that, however gifted and cool you may be in however many ways, with every day that passes you have less time to go after any goals/dreams still beckoning.
 You also have less time to deal with any serious business still undone.
 So, we could be talking about some significant stuff here.

-If you lose sight of that, you may also lose the desired goal.
-And if that was something you genuinely wanted, such a loss will not feel good.
+If you lose sight of this natural "law," you may also lose the desired goal.
+And if that was something you genuinely wanted (or needed), such a loss will not feel good.
 (Guess how I know this.
 Moreover,

-Whether you need/want to sort out a legal or accounting issue, deal with your garage or a storage unit, undertake a personal quest (perhaps even a daunting one), or do something fun, start today with a single step.
+Whether you need/want to sort out a legal or accounting issue, deal with your garage or storage unit, undertake a personal quest (perhaps even a daunting one), or do something Fun, start today with a single step.
 Then, take another and another until the issue is resolved and/or prize is yours.
 Although neither sexy nor rocket science, such steps work for a lot of people.
 You might be one of those yourself.

 However, while staying mindful of the clock, also don't give it more power than it merits.
 If you want or need to do something, even if it involves a significant transition, don't slip into the "not enough time" or "too late" boxes unless you're ABSOLUTELY sure that either of those draggers is genuinely true for you.

 And if Life slaps you upside the head really hard while you're working through your steps or even just minding your own business?
 First, pay attention to (and trust) the experience, wisdom, and discernment that make you the person you are.
-Let those guide you through some of the rough spots.
+Let those guide you through the rough spots.
 Remember, too, that you probably don't have to sort out the issue all at once, and you also may not have to deal with it all alone unless you choose to do so.